Dipti2021/README-generator-inquirer_DR/README.md

  ![image1](readme-screenshot.png)

  ## Demo of the Application
- The following shows how I created this app and how it generates the file
+ The following shows how I created this app and how it generates the file.
+I may make some chagnges to the code to make it more clean.
+But more or less, it is almost an exact representation of the code

  [The Youtube Link](https://www.youtube.com/watch?v=o8hkjz1TQuQ)

  ## Installations